hmccreanor/Computer-Science-AS-Level-Revision/Computer Science Model Answers.md

   * The drum rolls over a sheet of paper which is initially given an electric charge
   * The sheet of paper is discharged and then is passed through heated rollers to fuse the toner particles and seal the image on the paper surface
   * The drum is discharged before the process starts again for the next page
+* **Explain the differences between SRAM and DRAM:**
+  * **Dynamic RAM (DRAM)**
+    * Constructed from capacitors which leak electricity and need regular recharging to maintain the identity of the data stored.
+    * Longer access time
+    * Less expensive
+    * Stored more bits per chip
+    * Less power to operate
+    * Used for main memory
+  * **Static RAM (SRAM)**
+    * Constructed from flip-flops which continue to store data indefinitely while the computer system is switched on.
+    * Shorter access time
+    * More expensive
+    * More power to operate
+    * Used for cache memory